lgatto/discover-combine-data-software/IntentToSubmit.md

-The transition from the first publication of the algorithm in the International Conference on Machine Learning and leaves morphology data to an functional implementation and application to 5 proteomics data sets initially relied on a fortuitous and fortunate discovery.
+The transition from the first publication of the algorithm in the International Conference on Machine Learning and leaves morphology data to a functional implementation and application to five diverse proteomics data sets initially relied on a fortuitous and fortunate discovery.
 What further transitions and improvements could be anticipated?
 If the immediate transition are prohibitively slow or difficult, the dissemination, improvement and generalisation of the